hooangtungg/HoYoLAB_auto_checkin/README_vi-vn.md

 </details>

 ## Demo
-If the auto check in process is success, it will send "OK".
+If the auto check in process is success, it will send "Đã checkin".
 If you have already check in today, it will send "Traveler/Trailblazer/Captain, you've already checked in today"

 <details>